varalakshmi-g/Frontend-Developer-Interview-preparation/README.md

 Q5: what are meter tag and progress tags?

-Ans:  The <meter> tag defines a scalar measurement within a known range, or a fractional value.
+Ans:  The meter tag defines a scalar measurement within a known range, or a fractional value.
 This is also known as a gauge.
-The HTML <progress> tag is used to display the progress of a task, such as file upload, download, or installation.
+The HTML progress tag is used to display the progress of a task, such as file upload, download, or installation.
 It is a part of HTML5 and is used to create a progress bar that shows the progress of a task.
-The tag has two attributes: value and max
+The tag has two attributes: value and max.

 Q7: what is style sheet?